wentelteefje/parity-scale-codec-page/content/docs/encode.md

 ```

 # 3 Embedding Compact Encodings
+We can also embed compact integer encodings within within other types to make them more efficient.

 ## 3.1 Structs

-By using the `codec(compact)` attribute of the `derive` macro we can specify that specific fields within a `struct` type will be compactly encoded.
+By using the `codec(compact)` attribute of the `derive` macro we can specify that selected fields within a `struct` type will be compactly encoded.
 For example, in the following snippet we marked the `compact_number` field of the `Example` struct to be compactly encoded.

 ```rust
 use parity_scale_codec_derive::Encode;